Length minimizing paths in the Hamiltonian diffeomorphism group: Introduction

+is an open, path-connected neighborhood of the identity in the $C^1-$topology such that any element of $\mathcal H$ admits a Hofer and spectral length minimizing path to the identity.
+The neighborhood $\mathcal H$ with either the Hofer or spectral norm is isometric to the normed vector space $C_m^\infty(M)$ of mean zero functions $f:M\to \R$ with the norm given by the oscillation, $\osc(f) = \max f - \min f$. \end{corAB}

+For $C^1-$small Hamiltonians Lalonde and McDuff \cite{lalonde:hl95} and McDuff \cite{mcduff:gv02} obtain this result under the Hofer metric, and Oh \cite{oh:si05} for both the Hofer and spectral distances.

+Suppose the symplectic manifold is symplectically asperical.
+In this case hypothesis (\ref{eqn:generating}) is not restrictive since there are no non-constant pseudo-holomorphic spheres and $\sigma\mo = +\infty$.
+It is also worth comparing Corollary C to Ostrover's result Theorem 1.2, \cite{ostrover:ac03} that when $\mo$ is symplectically aspherical, there exist Hamiltonian diffeomorphisms (far from the identity) admitting no Hofer length minimizing path to the identity.
+An example of this kind is also given on $S^2$ by Lalonde and McDuff \cite{lalonde:hl95}.

+An explicit description of the size of the neighborhood, $\Nn \subset Ham \mo$, McDuff constructs is explained in Remark 3.5, \cite{mcduff:gv02}.
+It appears that this description requires some control on both the Hofer length and $C^2-$ norm of the generating Hamiltonian function, which we avoid.

+In some cases the Darboux neighborhood of the diagonal $\U \subset M \times M$ can be quite large.
+One may ask if there is a relationship between the diameter of the Hamiltonian diffeomorphism group and the size of the Darboux neighborhood of the diagonal.

 This work formed a portion of my Ph.
 D. thesis.
 I wish to thank my advisor Yong-Geun Oh for his guidance and support.
 Theorem B is motivated by a version of that result announced in the preprint \cite{oh:si04}.
-I also wish to thank Joel Robbin and Augustin Banyaga for many helpful discussions .
+I also wish to thank Joel Robbin and Augustin Banyaga for many encouraging discussions.
+A final thanks goes to the referee whose comments significantly improved the article.